Quantitative Graded Semantics and Spectra of Behavioural Metrics: Expressivity Criteria

+\begin{example} \begin{enumerate}[wide] \item \emph{Metric Streams:} A simple example for failure of initial-type separation (\autoref{expl:invariants}) are metric streams, i.e.\ streams over a metric space of labels $(\Act, d_\Act)$; these are coalgebras for the functor $G = \Act \times {-}$.
+Behavioural distance on streams is captured by the graded monad $G^n = \Act^n \times \{-\}$.
+The logic~$\mathcal{L}$ consisting of the truth constant~$1$ and modalities~$\modal{a}$ for all $a\in\Act$, with interpretation $\sem{\modal{a}}\colon \Act\times [0,1] \to [0,1]$ given by $(b, v) \mapsto (1- d_\Act(a, b)) \wedge v$,\lsnote{@Lutz: Add intuition} is $\Phi$-type depth-0 separating and $\Phi$-type depth-1 separating for~$\Phi$ being normed isometry, and hence expressive by \autoref{thm:main}.
+(The modality~$\Diamond_a$ restricts the corresponding modality for metric transition systems as per \autorefexpls{expl:modalities} and~\ref{expl:graded-logics} to metric streams: a state satisfies $\Diamond_a\phi$ to the degree that its output is close to~$a$ and its successor satisfies~$\phi$).
+On the other hand,~$\mathcal{L}$ fails to be initial-type depth-1 separating, illustrating the necessity of the general form of \autoref{thm:main}.

-\item \emph{Metric transition systems:} The graded logic for metric trace semantics (Example~\ref{expl:graded-logics}.\ref{item:metric-trace-logic}), in the version with no propositional operators, is $\Phi$-type depth-$0$ separating and $\Phi$-type depth-$1$ separating for $\Phi$ being normed-isometry, and hence is expressive by Theorem~\ref{thm:main}.
-We thus improve on an example from recent work based on Galois connections~\cite{DBLP:conf/csl/BeoharG0M23}, where application of the general framework required the inclusion of propositional shift operators (which were subsequently eliminated in an ad-hoc manner). \item \emph{Fuzzy trace semantics:} The graded logic for fuzzy trace semantics (Example~\ref{expl:graded-logics}.\ref{item:fuzzy-trace-logic}, again with $\mathcal{O}=\emptyset$) is iniital-type depth-$0$ separating and initial-type depth-$1$ separating, and hence expressive for fuzzy trace distance by Theorem~\ref{thm:main}, a result that appears to be new. \end{enumerate} \end{example}
+\item \emph{Metric transition systems:} The graded logics $\mathcal{L}^\mathsf{mtrace}$ and $\mathcal{L}^\mathsf{cmtrace}$ for metric trace semantics (\autoref{expl:graded-logics}), in the version with no propositional operators, are $\Phi$-type depth-$0$ separating and $\Phi$-type depth-$1$ separating for $\Phi$ being normed isometry, and hence are expressive by \autoref{thm:main}.
+We thus improve on an example from recent work based on Galois connections~\cite{DBLP:conf/csl/BeoharG0M23}, where application of the general framework required the inclusion of propositional shift operators (which were subsequently eliminated in an ad-hoc manner), and we generalize to systems with closed branching on a metric state space.